danmurf/CI-MathCaptcha/README.md

 In order to make your installation of math CAPTCHA more unique you can try changing/adding more phrases to the language file.
 If you add more than 5, adjust the `MATHCAPTCHA_NUM_ADDITION_PHRASES` and `MATHCAPTCHA_NUM_MULTIPLICATION_PHRASES` constants in the library file appropriately.

+##Thank you

+Many thanks to Nico Zimmermann and Michał Śniatała for contributing with code and translations :)

 ##License

 GNU General Public License